thebinarysearchtree/flyweight/README.md

 the entire object will be null.

-## Transactions and concurrency
+## Transactions

-Transactions involve locking writes with ```getTransaction```.
+Transactions involve locking writes to the database with ```getTransaction```.
 If multiple transactions try to run at the same time, they will wait until the current transaction is complete.

 ```js
 import { db } from './db.js';